In-Service 401(k) Rollover

 Pros & Cons of an In-Service Rollover

-There are some pros and cons to consider before following through with an in-service rollover.
+There are some pros and cons to consider before following through with an in-service 401(k) rollover.

-- Wider investment options
+- Wider Investment Options

 - 401(k)s tend to have a lesser variety of investment options compared to IRAs.
 Investors who are looking to expand their portfolio can, therefore, benefit from IRAs.
-There are a special class of IRAs called self-directed IRAs (SDIRAs) that provide an even wider range of investment options.
+There is a special class of IRAs called self-directed IRAs (SDIRAs) that provide an even wider range of investment options.

 - Many 401(k) custodians charge excessive administration fees.
 Many people roll over into IRAs because of the possibility of paying lower administration fees.

-- More control
+- More Control

 - An IRA, as the name implies, gives more control to the account holder.
 For example, the account holder can choose their own administrator or custodian.
 With SDIRAs, this freedom is even more extensive.

-- Possibility of higher fees
+- Possibility of Higher Fees

-- No option to start withdrawal at 55
+- No Option To Start Withdrawal at 55

 - While qualified distributions from a 401(k) also begin at 59 1/2 years, there is a provision for early qualified distributions at 55 provided the plan owner has separated from service.
 This provision is not available for IRAs.

-- Delay in resuming participation
+- Delay in Resuming Participation

 Does an In-Service Rollover Work for Me?